universal-tilt-js/universal-tilt.js/README.md

 ## Demo
 **[See plugin in action](https://jb1905.github.io/universal-tilt.js/)**

-## React.js plugin
+## React plugin
-If You use React.js, install component, with the implementation of the universal-tilt.js library!
+If You use React, install component, with the implementation of the universal-tilt.js library!
 **[More here](https://github.com/JB1905/react-universal-tilt/)**

 ## How to Install